barbazul/1kfa/mod_deckahedron_world_gm_guide.md

 starting the story out in a place of normalcy, vitality, and comfort.
 Remember, it doesn't have to be a Hobbit hole.
 Characters might be most at home in the middle of a bloody battle.

-### Risk Takers

-Ask this question to each player: What about your character's personality causes them to overreach?
-What makes them take risks a normal person avoids?
-Are they brave, foolhardy, driven, greedy, curious, grieving?
-Caught between two worlds?
-Unsure of who they are?
-Do they have a deathwish?

-Write down the answers.

 ### How do you meet?